anderkve/FYS3150/book/using_git/dealing_with_merge_conflicts.md

 For instance, say you and your partner work in the `main` branch on the same file and commit your changes separately.
 Git simply doesn't know how to deal with this automatically and will throw an error.
 This error is a **merge conflict**.
-This is the intended behaviour of git.
+This is the intended behaviour of Git.
 In these cases, we will need to resolve the merging process manually, which we'll look at below through a hands-on example.

 ## Hands-on example